 - High fees.
 Between 5% - 8% of your APR will cover closing and admin fees.

 - Uses your house as collateral.
 You may have to foreclose on your house if you can’t make your payments.

 - Not available in some provinces.
-You’ll only be able to access home equity loans with Alpine Credits if you live in BC, Alberta or Ontario.
+You’ll only be able to access home equity loans with Alpine Credits if you live in AB, BC, ON, QC.

 - No home equity lines of credit.
 Alpine Credits doesn’t offer home equity lines of credit, so you’ll have to pay full interest on your loan amount as soon as you get it.